pinkywafer/esphome_ESP32_TTGO/README.md

 The LCD simply displays the date and time from home assistant NOTE that you will need to install a font file (times-new-roman.ttf) in the fonts/ directory There are two font entries in my yaml - these are the same font, but in two different sizes as I have the date displayed smaller

+Note the I2C setup is used by the LCD